-We’ve rounded up five of the best folding bikes on sale in 2019, as rated and reviewed by our expert testers.
+We’ve rounded up seven of the best folding bikes on sale in 2023, as reviewed and rated by our expert testers.

 Not all folding bikes are made equal.
 There’s a huge variety of designs out there, in a range of wheel sizes, and pricing varies wildly depending on quality and kit.

-Read on for full buying advice and our list of high scoring bikes.
+Read on for full buying advice and our list of high-scoring folding bikes.

 Bickerton Junction 1307 Country

 This Bickerton is an excellent choice for those looking for a cheap folding bike.

 The classic design of the bike actually predates Brompton models, while the Bickerton Junction is several hundred pounds cheaper than even the most basic Brompton.
 At 13kg, it’s not the lightest folding bike, but it is definitely acceptable considering the low price.

 The fold isn’t as neat as that of some rivals, but it’s fine for those popping the bike in the back of a car.
 Its handlebar height has to be reset after each fold too.

 We thought the Bickerton’s 7-speed Shimano drivetrain could have been taller, but overall the comfortable ride and stylish looks won us over.